alerta/alerta-docs/_build/html/_sources/deployment.txt

 Static Website
 --------------

 The Alerta web UI is just a directory of static assets that can be served from any location.
-An easy way to serve the web UI is from an `Amazon S3 bucket`_ as a static website.
+An easy and cheap way to serve the web UI is from an `Amazon S3 bucket`_ as a static website.

-.. note:: Serving the Alerta web UI from a static web hosting site **will not work** unless that the domain is listed in the ``CORS_ORIGINS`` server configuration settings.
+.. note:: Serving the Alerta web UI from a static web hosting site **will not work** unless that domain is listed in the ``CORS_ORIGINS`` Alerta API server configuration settings.

 .. _Amazon S3 bucket: http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html